 H-Risk-and-Safety is currently looking for new editors to take over the network and take an active role in developing new online materials and resources for the field.
 We also looking for contributors, bloggers, discussants, resources gatherers, etc. If you are interested in helping build this site, please contact Patrick Cox, H-Net's Vice-President for Networks, at firstname.lastname@example.org.

-Call for Papers: Accidents & the State in the 20th Century
+Accidents and the State in the 20th Century

 H-Net is happy to announce a few new features.